OWASP/www-chapter-albuquerque/index.md

 **Tuesday, July 16, 2024, at 5:30 pm**

-<a href='https://maps.app.goo.gl/4xiarPVjq5S5jbFg6' target='_blank'>Bosque Brewing</a>
+<a href='https://maps.app.goo.gl/4xiarPVjq5S5jbFg6' target='_blank'>Bosque Brewing</a>, 106 Girard Blvd SE, Unit B, Albuquerque, NM 87106

 It's time to plan activities for the next year!
-We need your ideas future chapter activities.
+We need your ideas for future chapter activities.
 Please come by to say hello and tell us what you think OWASP ABQ should work on this year.

 Interested in a leadership position?
 We will also elect 2 co-leaders for the next year.
 Find out more information in the Leadership section.